mgba-emu/www/faq.markdown

 ### I did something and now the game always runs too fast!

 Make sure Fast forward is unchecked under emulation and at least one of Sync to audio or Sync to video is checked.
 I recommend Sync to audio only.

+### Gameplay or audio is stuttery

+Try adjusting your sync settings (Sync to audio only is recommended) or your audio buffer settings.
+Sometimes switching the audio driver also helps.

 ## Glossary